Dania02525/apartmentex/README.md

 ### Use

 Place tenant only migrations in a new folder in priv/repo called "tenant_migrations".
-These migrations should use Apartmentex.Migration, not Ecto.Migration.

 You can now add a new tenant and automatically create a new schema for Postgres users or a new database for MySQL users, and run the migrations in priv/repo/tenant_migrations for that schema or database.